cogment/cogment-doc/docs/reference/parameters.md

 -   `prehook`: To find a pre-trial hook service
 -   `lifecycle`: To find a service offering trial life scycle management
 -   `actservice`: To find a service offering client actor connection
+-   `datastore`: To find a data store service
+-   `modelregistry`: To find a model registry service

-The `prehook`, `lifecycle` and `actservice` paths are not for use in the parameters.
+The `prehook`, `lifecycle`, `actservice`, `datastore` and `modelregistry` paths are not for use in the trial parameters.
-The `prehook` path is for use by the Orchestrator on the command line.
+The `prehook` path is for use on the command line of the Orchestrator.
-`lifecyle` and `actservice` are for use by services themselves, usually to find an Orchestrator to connect to.
+The others are for use by services themselves, e.g. to find an Orchestrator to connect to.

 ##### Discovery query